Behodler/behodler2/documentation/Whitepaper.md

 In response to the misallocation of liquidity pricing in the broader Ethereum ecosystem, many AMMs have sought to double down on the oversupply of stablecoin liquidity by offering improved returns for correlated token liquidity provision.
 Uniswap V3's concentrated liquidity and Curve's bounded curvature of swaps are such examples.
 Behodler, by contrast, seeks to correct the pricing of liquidity in DeFi so that the allocation of capital is closer to the economic optimum.
 Understanding how this is achieved requires a deeper understanding into the nature of liquidity while paying careful attention to how Behodler relates to this.
 The first part of this section justifies the choice of bonding curve algorithm employed by Behodler, after which a theory on liquidity markets is posited.
 It concludes by explaining how Behodler acts as a true market for liquidity pricing at the margin.

 ## Pricing in SCX
-Consider a fictional version of Behodler with only two tokens listed, Dai and Eth.
-Assume also that the price of Eth on the open market is 2000 Dai.
-Suppose we add 1 unit of Dai which mints 10000 units of Scarcity (SCX) and that the next unit of Dai mints 9999 units of Scarcity.
-This implies that the first unit of SCX costs (1/10000=) 0.0001 Dai while the second costs (1/9999=)0.00010001 Dai and the third costs 0.00010002.
-Conversely, if there are 10 units of Dai in Behodler already (which implies the next unit of Scarcity costs 0.0001001 Dai) then we can redeem Dai by sending SCX back into Behodler.
-The previous unit of SCX costs 1/9991 Dai or 0.00010009 Dai.
-So with 1 unit of SCX we can redeem 0.00010009 Dai.
+Consider a fictional version of Behodler with only two tokens listed, DAI and Eth.
+Assume also that the price of Eth on the open market is 2000 DAI.
+Suppose we add 1 unit of DAI which mints 10000 units of Scarcity (SCX) and that the next unit of DAI mints 9999 units of Scarcity.
+This implies that the first unit of SCX costs (1/10000=) 0.0001 DAI while the second costs (1/9999=)0.00010001 DAI and the third costs 0.00010002.
+Conversely, if there are 10 units of DAI in Behodler already (which implies the next unit of Scarcity costs 0.0001001 DAI) then we can redeem DAI by sending SCX back into Behodler.
+The previous unit of SCX costs 1/9991 DAI or 0.00010009 DAI.
+So with 1 unit of SCX we can redeem 0.00010009 DAI.
 The nature of Behodler is such that the supply curve of Scarcity is the same for all tokens.
 Behodler has no notion of relative token values so the first unit of Eth in this example will also create 10000 SCX.
-If the number of units of Eth and Dai stored in Behodler are the same, this implies the SCX price of both is equal.
-This position is unstable since a trader can provide 1 unit of Dai, receive some SCX and then redeem 1 unit of Eth with that SCX, implying a trade of 1 Eth for 1 Dai.
-In a situation like this, traders will keep adding Dai to Behodler in order to redeem Eth.
-As the levels of Dai rise, the SCX price of Dai will rise.
-That is, the amount of SCX that each additional unit of Dai can generate will fall.
+If the number of units of Eth and DAI stored in Behodler are the same, this implies the SCX price of both is equal.
+This position is unstable since a trader can provide 1 unit of DAI, receive some SCX and then redeem 1 unit of Eth with that SCX, implying a trade of 1 Eth for 1 DAI.
+In a situation like this, traders will keep adding DAI to Behodler in order to redeem Eth.
+As the levels of DAI rise, the SCX price of DAI will rise.
+That is, the amount of SCX that each additional unit of DAI can generate will fall.
 Similarly, as Eth is withdrawn, the amount of SCX that additional units of Eth can generate will rise.
-The result will be a gradual slipping of relative price between Dai and Eth until their relative prices reflect their true prices.
+The result will be a gradual slipping of relative price between DAI and Eth until their relative prices reflect their true prices.

 ### Choosing the best bonding curve formula